 For more benefits of implementing ergonomics, see “How to Increase Profits with Ergonomics: 20 Ways to Cut Costs, plus One Way to Increase Revenues” by Dan MacLeod.

 A variety of tips and techniques exist for optimizing ergonomics.
-In most cases, the best implementation strategy is tailored to the individual.
+However, in most cases, the best implementation strategy is tailored to the individual.

-However, there are a few general tips that fit most situations, especially when beginning to implement ergonomics.
+However, a few general tips fit most situations, especially when beginning to implement ergonomics.
 These tips provide an excellent beginning point for working toward a more comprehensive implementation of ergonomics.

 - Arrange the workspace.
 An ergonomic workspace fits a worker’s body.
-Also, tasks completed the most often have supplies and equipment for that task within easy reach.
-Avoid reaching, twisting and poor posture on a regular basis.
+Also, tasks completed most often have supplies and equipment for that task within easy reach.
+Avoid reaching, twisting, and poor posture regularly.

-- Use good work habits: Using variety in movement types, employing good posture, and increasing efficiency through the placement of supplies and equipment are all good work habits to help increase the benefits of ergonomics.
+- Use good work habits: Using variety in movement types, employing good posture, and increasing efficiency through placing supplies and equipment are all good work habits to help improve the benefits of ergonomics.

 - Incorporate regular exercise & stretching: Regularly exercising and stretching the whole body add to the benefits of ergonomics.

 Ergonomics does not have a one-size-fits-all approach.
-Instead, a situation analysis (formal or informal) can help determine the most effective ergonomic strategies to implement.
+Instead, an ergonomics assessment (formal or informal) can help determine the most effective ergonomic strategies to implement.

 For larger companies with deeper pockets, hiring an outside consultant to assess ergonomics in the workplace is a great option.
-For smaller businesses and individuals, learning how to evaluate an environment for ergonomic adjustments can be extremely useful.
+Learning how to evaluate an environment for ergonomic adjustments for smaller businesses and individuals can be extremely useful.
 An assessment such as this ergonomics checklist to make the workplace more ergonomic is an effective way for anyone, regardless of resources, to begin implementing positive ergonomic changes.

 Ergonomics Outside of the Workplace

 Ergonomics is not just for the workplace.
 Frequent travel, as well as many tasks in the home, can also benefit from ergonomics.
-Taking the time to consider “Business Traveling Ergonomic Tips“ as well as “Home Ergonomics“ can go a long way in making an individual healthier and happier in a more rounded way.
+Taking the time to consider “Business Traveling Ergonomic Tips” and “Home Ergonomics” can go a long way in making an individual healthier and happier in a more rounded way.

 Achieving the best ergonomic situation doesn’t happen all at once.
-It takes habit building as well as regular assessments to determine the best approaches for each individual and situation.
-However, the time spent working toward an ergonomic workplace and beyond yields tremendous benefits for both workers and companies.
+Instead, it takes habit-building and regular assessments to determine the best approaches for each individual and situation.
+However, working toward an ergonomic workplace and beyond yields tremendous benefits for workers and companies.